 A substantial allocation for IT infrastructure was enabled through retained earnings at the 2019/20 financial year-end, and with the approval of the National Treasury.
-However, with no capital expenditure allocation or dedicated budget allocation for IT support and infrastructure, this remains a major obstacle.
+However, with no capital expenditure allocation or dedicated budget allocation for IT support and infrastructure, this remains a major obstacle and strategic risk to the organisation.